5 Night Driving Safety Tips You Need To Know

-Animal collisions can be devastating to the animal and drivers.
+Animal collisions can be devastating to both the animal and drivers.
 The cover of dark can protect animals from predators but also conceals them from human eye detection on the roads.

-Be extra alert for animals during night hours, watch your speed, and scan ahead for retinal reflections of your headlights in the eyes of animals.
+Be extra alert for animals after dark, watch your speed, and scan ahead for retinal reflections of your headlights in the eyes of animals.
 Often you will see retinal reflections before you can see the actual animal ahead.

 5. Add auxiliary lights.

 These lights should be used cautiously, as they can severely blind other drivers, and because your eyes adjust to the brightness, switching to your normal beams will then seem very dim.

 Ideally, these lights should be wired in using a relay to draw power directly from the battery while the control wire comes from a switch, the existing high-beams, or both.